 Three firms have R&D expenses: Firms (3), (6), and (12).
 These firms are Johnson & Johnson, Cisco Systems, and eBay, respectively.
 All three firms have high profit margins; high proportions of cash and marketable securities; low proportions of property, plant, and equipment; and low long-term debt.
 All are consistent with technology-based firms.
 These firms differ on their R&D percentages, with Firm (12) having the lowest percentage.
 Both Johnson & Johnson and Cisco invest in R&D to create new products, whereas eBay invests in technology to support the offering of its online services.
 The clue suggests that eBay is Firm (12).
 In addition, Firm (12) differs from Firm (6) and Firm (3) in that it has no inventory, consistent with eBay's business model of being a market-making intermediary rather than a producer.
-Firm (12) also differs from Firm (6) and Firm (3) in the amount of intangibles.
-Intangibles dominate the balance sheet of Firm (12).
+Firm (12) also differs from Firm (6) and Firm (7).
 The problem indicates that eBay has grown its network of online services largely by acquiring other firms, which increases goodwill and other intangibles.
 Thus, Firm (12) is eBay.